 - Take on the troublemakers: One or more members of the party can try to take on the troublemakers of the bar brawl, attempting to settle this dispute with their fists

-- Skill Check: Might check or non-lethal damage attacks (to-hit at -4)
+- Skill Check: Might check

 - Required Successes: one per # of party members present

 - Success: the party comes out as the undisputed 'winners' of the brawl, demonstrating their toughness to all who remain upright.
-The brawl aneds, and all party members gain a +2 circumstance bonus to all social interactions (bluff, diplomacy, sense motive) in this bar for the remainder of the night, and a +4 circumstance bonus to intimidate checks.
+The brawl ends, and all party members gain a +2 circumstance bonus to all social interactions (bluff, diplomacy, sense motive) in this bar for the remainder of the night, and a +4 circumstance bonus to intimidate checks.

 - Keep Things Civil: Someone taking part in the brawl has decided that it's a good idea to start using improvised weapons, such as broken bottles, or shattered bar stools, to gain an advantage against their opponents.
 Use of lethal weapons in a bar brawl is not only uncool, it can lead to more serious consequences for anyone involved in the fight.